faizan-m/faizan-m.github.io/index.md

   toc: false
 ---

-### I envision a future where machines are natural extensions of humanity.
+### I dream of a future where machines enhance and augment our shared humanity.
+While technology's potential to fundamentally transform society is well-recognized, I believe conscious and ethical design is the key to ensuring that this impact remains wholly positive.
 My key interest areas include Robotics, Neural Interfaces, Computer Vision and Augmented Reality.